Atropa bella-donna: Cultivation

 Atropa bella-donna is rarely grown in gardens, but, when grown, it is usually for its large upright habit and showy berries.
 Germination of the small seeds is often difficult, due to hard seed coats that cause seed dormancy.
 Germination takes several weeks under alternating temperature conditions, but can be sped up with the use of gibberellic acid.
-Seedlings require sterile soil to prevent damping off -the process of preventing soil-borne pathogens from weakening the seeds from germination- and root disturbance during transplanting, ensuring they do not resent root disturbance.
+Seedlings require sterile soil to prevent damping off (weakening of seedlings by soil-borne pathogens).

 Taxonomy

 Atropa bella-donna is in the nightshade family (Solanaceae), which it shares with potatoes, tomatoes, aubergine, thornapple, tobacco, wolfberry, and chili peppers.
 The common names for this species include deadly nightshade, belladonna, divale, dwale, banewort, devil's berries, death cherries, beautiful death, devil's herb, great morel, and dwayberry.